DKXXXL/master-thesis/pldi2023/review-reply-densed.md

 * (Review C) __The utility of the FMLTT formalization seems unclear since consistency and canonicity can already be deduced by the translation to MLTT following the approach in FPOP__

-  The technical detail here is that, FMLTT also has this unconventional Wtype formulation.
-While each classic Wtype is defined by a pair of type `A ⊢ B`, our unconventional Wtype is defined by a list of pair of types `Aᵢ ⊢ Bᵢ`, each pair corresponds to one constructor.
+  The technical detail here is that FMLTT also has this unconventional Wtype formulation.
+While each classic Wtype is defined by a pair of types `A |- B`, our unconventional Wtype is defined by a list of pairs of types `A_i ⊢ B_i`, and each pair corresponds to one constructor.

-  One way to interpret it is the classical formluation encoding this list using a big sum type.
-So the conventional and unconventional Wtype can be translated to each other.
+  The conventional and unconventional Wtype can be translated to each other because a list is also an inductive type.

   However, our translation doesn't translate this unconventional Wtype formulation back to the conventional one.
 So the target calculus after translation is **MLTT + this unconventional Wtype**.
-In that case, translation can only function as a guide to the plugin implementation, and **pedantically** is not enough to show the consistency/canonicitiy for FMLTT because, **pedantically**, target calculus is not proven to be consistency/canonicity.
+In that case, translation can only function as a guide to the plugin implementation, and **pedantically** is not enough to show the consistency/canonicity for FMLTT because, **pedantically**, target calculus is not proven to be consistency/canonicity.

-  We agree with Reviewer B's insight -- we will get consistency/canonicitiy when we translate unconventional Wtype into the conventional one.
+  We agree with Reviewer B's insight -- we will get consistency/canonicity when we translate the unconventional Wtype into the conventional one.
 The reason we didn't choose to do so is that we expect this translation a lot more verbose than the current proof because of the simplicity of Wtype itself compared to the rich functionality provided by (fake-)Agda's Inductive Facility.
-We only use the latter when constructing consistency/canonicity model.
+We only use the latter when constructing the consistency/canonicity model.

 * (Review A/B) __In the conclusion of rule Tyeq/Casety, R should be T?__